Eumaeus/blackwell_fall_2018/docs/Greek110.md

 (Newer assignments will appear at the top of the list.)

+- For September 6: Windows users: Download and install the [Git for Windows Installer](https://gitforwindows.org/).
+Mac users: Go to the Mac App Store; download and install XCode.
 - For September 4: Do Pronunciation Exercise (b) on p.
 15. Be ready to hand this in for a quiz grade on Tuesday.
 Go to <https://atom.io> and install the Atom text editor.
 - For August 31: (1) Know the following, and be able to write an example of each: smooth breathing, rough breathing, acute accent, grave accent, circumflex accent.
 A quiz will consist of me saying, *e.g.*: "Write the letter alpha with a smooth breathing."
 You would write "ἀ".
 (2) Know which characters are *labials*, which are *dentals*, and which are *palatals*. **Bring your computer to class Friday.**
 - For August 30: Given the *name* of a Greek letter, be able to write it in upper- and lower-case.
 Understand the difference between "character/grapheme" and "letterform/glyph".
 Know what a "diacritical mark" is.